hashicorp/terraform-provider-aws/website/docs/r/storagegateway_gateway.html.markdown

 The following arguments are supported:

 * `gateway_name` - (Required) Name of the gateway.
 * `gateway_timezone` - (Required) Time zone for the gateway.
-The time zone is of the format "GMT-hr:mm" or "GMT+hr:mm".
+The time zone is of the format "GMT", "GMT-hr:mm", or "GMT+hr:mm".
 For example, `GMT-4:00` indicates the time is 4 hours behind GMT.
 The time zone is used, for example, for scheduling snapshots and your gateway's maintenance schedule.
 * `activation_key` - (Optional) Gateway activation key during resource creation.
 Conflicts with `gateway_ip_address`.
 Additional information is available in the [Storage Gateway User Guide](https://docs.aws.amazon.com/storagegateway/latest/userguide/get-activation-key.html).
 * `gateway_ip_address` - (Optional) Gateway IP address to retrieve activation key during resource creation.
 Conflicts with `activation_key`.
 Gateway must be accessible on port 80 from where Terraform is running.
 Additional information is available in the [Storage Gateway User Guide](https://docs.aws.amazon.com/storagegateway/latest/userguide/get-activation-key.html).
 * `gateway_type` - (Optional) Type of the gateway.
 The default value is `STORED`.
 Valid values: `CACHED`, `FILE_S3`, `STORED`, `VTL`.